 Documenting the Underground Railroad: The Story Behind the Shugart Family Papers

-An extensive and detailed record of the Underground Railroad is set to come across the block in our upcoming sale of Printed & Manuscript Americana on September 26.
+An extensive and detailed record of the Underground Railroad came across the block in our September 26 auction of Printed & Manuscript Americana.
 The key figure that surfaces from the group of documents is Zachariah Taylor Shugart, a Quaker who was born in North Carolina and later settled in Michigan and Iowa.
 Cited in several local histories, Shugart was a known participant in the Underground Railroad, active from circa 1840 to 1851.

 Below our Books Department Director Rick Stattler discusses the gravity of the historic archive.